Does a Language School Need a Social Action Policy?

 We choose local homestay hosts — the most ecological accommodation option available.

-9. We Share Real Culture, Not Tourist Drivel
+We Invest in Real Culture, Not Tourist Drivel

 As a former artist, I know how to share quality culture — not staged performances for visitors.